Skip to main content

 Income Tax Allowances

-PLEASE NOTE: the figures shown below only apply to England, Northern Ireland and Wales.
+PLEASE NOTE: the figures shown below apply to English taxpayers.
 Scottish taxpayers have different rates and bands.
-For more details, visit https://www.gov.scot/publications/scottish-income-tax-2020-2021.
+For more details, visit https://www.gov.scot/publications/scottish-income-tax-2025-2026-factsheet/pages/1/.

 (1).
 This allowance is subject to the £100,000 income limit.
 The individual’s personal allowance is reduced where their income is above this limit.
 The allowance is reduced by £1 for every £2 above the limit.